gigalixir/gigalixir-cli/docs/source/main.rst

 - :ref:`configs`
 - :ref:`scale`

-.. _`make your existing app work on GIGALIXIR`:
+.. _`make your existing app work on Gigalixir`:
+.. _`modifying existing app`:

-Modifying an Existing App to Run on GIGALIXIR
+Modifying an Existing App to Run on Gigalixir
 =============================================

 Required Modifications
 ----------------------

-These modifications are required to run on GIGALIXIR, but features such as node clustering probably won't work unless you make some optional modifications described in the next section.
+These modifications are required to run on Gigalixir, but features such as node clustering probably won't work unless you make some optional modifications described in the next section.

 Install Distillery to Build Releases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^